All Episodes

 It doesn't seem that just the raw number of Indians is a good argument.

-I don't want to, I don't want to lose them.
+I don't want to lose them.

-I don't want to lose them, and I don't think it I'm not sure that they would be able to get here under the current system, but there are some uh Indian American contributors in Silicon Valley and elsewhere that their contributions are enormous, just enormous, just so far so far out of the the norm of what you and I are doing.
+But there are some Indian American contributors in Silicon Valley and elsewhere that their contributions are enormous, just enormous, just so far, so far out of the norm of what you and I are doing.

-So, how do you not lose them?
+So how do you not lose them?

 I don't know.